SWARM.

 Multi-Pod Formations

 Multiple containers deployed in strategic formations — diamond, corridor, or perimeter — create overlapping defense bubbles.
-4 containers cover a harbor.
-10-12 containers protect a city.
+Multiple containers scale to protect harbors, bases, and cities.
 Pods coordinate via unjammable laser link with airborne drone relay backup.

 Critical Infrastructure & Border